-Philip Morrison is a theoretical astrophysicist and Institute Professor at the Massachusetts Institute of Technology who played a significant role in advocating SETI for several decades.
-In 1959, while at Cornell University, he and Cocconi were the first scientists to call upon the professional community to carry out a coordinated search for intelligent extraterrestrial signals.1 They made the pivotal suggestion that the best frequency at which to search for signals from intelligent extraterrestrials is 1420 megahertz (MHz), corresponding to the 21-centimeter line of neutral hydrogen:
+Philip Morrison was a theoretical astrophysicist and Institute Professor at the Massachusetts Institute of Technology who played a significant role in advocating SETI for several decades.
+In Sep 1959, while at Cornell University, he and Guiseppe Cocconi were the first scientists to call upon the professional community to carry out a coordinated search for intelligent extraterrestrial signals.1 They made the pivotal suggestion that the best frequency at which to search for signals from intelligent extraterrestrials is 1420 megahertz (MHz), corresponding to the 21-centimeter line of neutral hydrogen:

 During a chamber music performance in the Cornell Student Center I began to think of the possibilities of gamma-ray astronomy.
 By the end of 1958, I had published a summary of what might be learned from gamma-ray astronomy... the paper was challenging, and a few months later, in the spring of 1959, Guiseppe Cocconi came into my office.
 We were thinking about gamma-rays of natural origin when we realized that we knew how to make them, too.
 We were making lots of them downstairs at the Cornell synchrotron.
 So Cocconi asked whether they could be used for communicating between the stars.
 It was plain that they would work, but they weren't very easy to use.
 My reply was enthusiastic but cautious.
 Shouldn't we look through the whole electromagnetic spectrum to find the best wavelength for any such communication?
 That was the germ of the idea.